 I was skeptical at first – a reusable pee cloth sounds kinda strange.
 But, the Kula Cloth is life changing!
 Okay, maybe not life changing, but definitely super convenient and I love it.
 It’s easier than bringing toilet paper, creates no waste, and I just wash it in my sink and throw it in with my clothes whenever I do laundry.

 I take most of my showers outside – pre pandemic I had a Planet Fitness membership.
 I was planning to only cancel it temporarily, but then I realized that I really like my outdoor showers and decided to save the $25 a month!

-I use a simple solar shower – it’s just a bag that I fill with water and put in the sun to warm up, then hang it from my van and take a shower!
+There are a lot of different ways to shower in a van, but I use a simple solar shower – it’s just a bag that I fill with water and put in the sun to warm up, then hang it from my van and take a shower!
 You can also get a pressure shower, which allows you to defy gravity and shower without having a place to hang it up.